gdcc/pyDataverse/src/pyDataverse/docs/source/user/use-cases.rst

 Importing lots of data from data sources outside a Dataverse installation can be done with the help of the :ref:`CSV templates <user_csv-templates>`.
-Simply dd your data to the CSV files, import the files into pyDataverse, and then upload the data and metadata via the API.
+Simply add your data to the CSV files, import the files into pyDataverse, and then upload the data and metadata via the API.

 The following mappings currently exist:

+- CSV
-- CSV 2 Dataverse (:ref:`Tutorial <advanced-usage_data-migration>`)
+  - CSV 2 pyDataverse (:ref:`Tutorial <advanced-usage_data-migration>`)
-- Dataverse 2 Dataverse (mapping from Dataverse 2 pyDataverse missing)
-- DSpace 2 Dataverse (mapping from DSpace 2 pyDataverse missing)
+  - pyDataverse 2 CSV (:ref:`Tutorial <advanced-usage_data-migration>`)
+- Dataverse Upload JSON
-- NESSTAR 2 Dataverse (mapping from NESSTAR 2 pyDataverse missing)
+    - JSON 2 pyDataverse
+    - pyDataverse to JSON

 If you would like to add an additional mapping, we welcome :ref:`contributions <contributing_contributing>`!